Hierarchical community structure in networks: Detecting hierarchies via spectral methods

 For detecting the initial partition we will perform spectral clustering using the Bethe Hessian, which can detect communities in sparse networks right down to the theoretical limit of detectability~\cite{Saade2014}.
 Furthermore, the Bethe Hessian comes equipped with a simple spectral model selection criterion that enables us to infer the number of groups~\cite{Le2019,Saade2014}.
 Our experimental results confirm these theoretical studies and empirically we find that spectral clustering with the Bethe Hessian reliably identifies the finest detectable partition.

 Given the adjacency matrix $\bm A$ of a graph and the associated degree matrix $\bm D = \text{diag}(\bm A\bm 1)$, the Bethe Hessian~\cite{Saade2014} is defined as follows:

-where $r$ is a regularization parameter, which allow us to modify the spectral properties of $\bm B_r$ so that we can use it to detect community structure even for sparse graphs.
-Notice that when $r=1$ we recover the combinatorial graph Laplacian $\bm B_1 = \bm L$.
+where $\eta$ is a regularization parameter, which allow us to modify the spectral properties of $\bm B_\eta$ so that we can use it to detect community structure even for sparse graphs and graphs with heterogeneous degree distributions~\cite{dall2019revisiting}.
+Notice that when $\eta=1$ we recover the combinatorial graph Laplacian $\bm B_1 = \bm L$.

-Setting the regularization parameter $r$ to a positive value favors the discovery of assortative communities, whereas a negative value favors disassortative communities.
-As we are interested in both forms of community structure we use a regulariser set to the positive and negative square root of the average degree $r = \pm\sqrt{\bm 1^\top \bm A \bm 1/n}$~\cite{Saade2014,Le2019}.
+Setting the regularization parameter $\eta$ to a positive value favors the discovery of assortative communities, whereas a negative value favors disassortative communities.
+As we are interested in both forms of community structure we set the regularization parameter to the positive and negative square root of the average degree $\eta = \pm\sqrt{\bm 1^\top \bm A \bm 1/n}$~\cite{Saade2014,Le2019}.
 For these settings, the number of negative eigenvalues provide a consistent estimate of the number of groups according to the SBM (see Theorem 4.3. in \cite{Le2019}).
 Therefore we can use the spectral clustering with the Bethe Hessian to infer both the number of groups and the node assignments to groups at the finest hierarchical level.

 We describe the exact algorithm to establish an initial partition using the Bethe Hessian in~\cref{alg:BH} in~\cref{sec:implement}.